 - a.
-The Central Judicial Council shall have the final jurisdiction within the Student Government's Judicial System.
+The Judicial Board shall have the final jurisdiction within the SGA's Judicial System.
 The scope and practice of the original and/or appellate jurisdiction of the Council shall be determined from time to time by the College Senate.
-This authority shall extend to all matters of student discipline, including the Code of Conduct established by the College and any other systems of regulations created or implemented by the Student Government (i.e. Honor Code) as defined by the Senate. - b.
-The Central Judicial Council shall have jurisdiction to rule on any question of interpretation of the Student Government Constitution that may be presented to it by any elected official of the Student Government.
-Such official rulings of the Council shall be binding upon any/ all officials of the Student Government.
-No other body within the Student Government shall have this authority.
+This authority shall extend to all matters of student discipline (excluding Title IX violations), including the Code of Conduct established by the College and any other systems of regulations created or implemented by the SGA as defined by the Senate. - b.
+The Judicial Board shall have jurisdiction to rule on any question of interpretation of the SGA Constitution that may be presented to it by any elected official of the SGA.
+Such official rulings of the Council shall be binding upon any/all officials of the SGA.
+No other body within the SGA shall have this authority.